pitinata/incidentReport/README.md

 # incidentReport
-Web application for reporting the incident on CAT Server
+Web application for reporting the incident on the CAT Server